yungyuc/nsdhw_24au/project/ntut-xuan/README.rst

 -  Version Control: Git to maintaince the version control and GitHub to handle the repository.
 -  Build Tools (Package Tools): CMake for C/C++.
 -  Testing framework: GoogleTest for C/C++ and Pytest for Python.
+We will test all the utiltiy function or classes to make sure it keeps high test coverage.

 Schedule